 I’ve been down the writing road for a while.
-Along the way, I learned concepts that some writers never hear about.
-Here was some of them:
+Along the way, I learned concepts that some never hear about.

 You cannot justify what the reader reads.

-This was probably one of the hardest concepts for me to grasp.
+This was one of the hardest concepts for me to grasp.

-I spent over a year writing a novel, but my friend Lily got confused about my plot when she read it.
+I spent over a year writing a novel, but my friend Lily got confused about the plot when she read it.
 She liked the idea of it, but the story was too confusing to her.
 It never occurred to me before that something I wrote could baffle another person so much.

 You won’t be there with every reader when they buy your book.
 You can’t sit with them and explain it if they get confused.
 It’s your job beforehand to make sure your story is as clear as possible.
 If a reader says your story is confusing, you can’t argue that.

 Your book isn’t for everyone.

 Everyone who reads your genre won’t like your book.
-There are some books out there that some readers don’t connect with.
+There are some books out there that some readers can’t connect with.
 Every reader is different.

 For this reason, you won’t be able to please everyone.
 (It’s sad; I know.)
 But it is good to have different opinions in society.
 Not everyone can or should like your book.

-Our job is just to get most people possible to like it.
-But if some don’t, it’s not the end of the world.
+Our job is to get the most people possible to like it.
+But when some don’t, it’s not the end of the world.

 Not every critique is something you should listen to.

-For the same reason I mentioned about, some critiques will be harmful.
+For the same reason I mentioned above, some critiques will be harmful.
 They’ll make you believe your story is garbage and should never be seen again.
 Because, for them, the story doesn’t connect.
 Some of their ideas of what you should change may be the exact reason another loves your story.